karthikns2293/100-days-with-RTL/README.md

 # 100-days-with-verilog-RTL
-This is an already existing verilog repository, with some add-ons.
-Doing this as a challenge.
+As a part of self-improvement, doing it as a challenge.